Asbestos Awareness Training

 The United States Environmental Protection Agency (US EPA) considers asbestos a hazardous air pollutant.
 To keep it out of the air, those who work on asbestos-containing materials must receive specific training on how to do so properly.
 Even if you don't purposefully disturb or disrupt these materials but have the potential to do so in the course of your work, you are required to have asbestos awareness training.

-Occupational Safety and Health Administration (OSHA) and the US EPA require custodial or maintenance workers are trained in the following:
+The Occupational Safety and Health Administration (OSHA) and the US EPA require that those whose work brings them in contact with asbestos-containing materials be trained in the following:

 • Forms and uses of asbestos